Author: Ian Britz

 Introduction

-Mapping Filters are a component used to create a custom displays based on any number of specific filter selections.
-As Mapping Filters have a high degree of flexibility, there are a variety of use-cases for them.
-In this article, we'll examine the three most common:
+Mapping Filters is a component used to create custom displays with any number of specific Filter selections.
+As Mapping Filters have a high degree of flexibility, there are various use cases for them.
+In this article, we'll examine the three most common use cases:

 Configure Mapping Filters